DenverArtMuseum/mayer-2024/content/11Rojas_final.md

 [^21]: López, *Crafting Mexico*, 111.

 [^22]: Richard Townsend, *Indian Art of the Americas at the Art Institute of Chicago* (Art Institute of Chicago, 2016), 17.
-D’Harnoncourt’s biombo is now part of the Philadelphia Museum of Art.
+D’Harnoncourt’s biombo is now part of the Philadelphia Museum of Art ([2022-72-151](https://www.visitpham.org/objects/96035)).

 [^23]: See Lily Kassner, *Chucho Reyes* (Editorial RM, 2002).